[If you think it reasonable for candidates to answer questions from the public then please email the recalcitrants]

 The Greens have proposed a more effective use for the $40.8 million the Government has budgeted for cyber safety – an approach involving PC-based filtering, further research into cyber safety risks, strengthened law enforcement, and net literacy education.
 You can read a recent media release on these issues here.

 3) 54-11 asked: Comsuper and DFRDB pensions are indexed by the CPI rather than by a wage-based index.
 The former Government, with the full support of the then Labor Opposition, stopped using the CPI to index the Age Pension more than a decade ago because it was considered an unsuitable and unfair way to adjust pensions.
 As a politician, your super is indexed to the increase in Parliamentary salaries and allowances, which is far more generous than for anyone else.
 Do you support, and will you actually do something about, fair and equitable indexation of all pensions?

-The Australian Greens are solidly behind the campaign by Commonwealth public servants and military personnel to have their superannuation pensions linked to wages rather than the consumer price index as is presently the case.
+Answer: The Australia Greens are solidly behind the campaign by Commonwealth public servants and military personnel to have their superannuation pensions linked to wages rather than the consumer price index as is presently the case.
 Latest forecasts indicate wages growth in the next two years will be around 7.9%, compared with a projected consumer price index increase of 5.1%.
 Because the CPI measures inflation rather than the real cost of living, many retirees are now struggling as their pensions have not kept pace.